sap-tutorials/Tutorials/tutorials/hana-clients-install/hana-clients-install.md

 For a list of newly added features, see [New and Changed Features in the SAP HANA Client](https://help.sap.com/docs/SAP_HANA_CLIENT/79ae9d3916b84356a89744c65793b924/22485d2937c4427fbbedefe3cc158571.html) or the [release notes](https://launchpad.support.sap.com/#/notes/2941449).

 The SAP HANA client can be used to connect to different versions of SAP HANA.
-For example, a `2.20.x` client can connect to SAP HANA Cloud or SAP HANA 2.0.
-For more information, see [SAP HANA client and server cross-version compatibility](https://launchpad.support.sap.com/#/notes/0001906576).
+For example, a `2.28.x` client can connect to SAP HANA Cloud or SAP HANA 2.0.
+For more information, see  [SAP HANA Client and SAP HANA Cloud Compatibility](https://me.sap.com/notes/3082128) and [SAP HANA client and server cross-version compatibility](https://me.sap.com/notes/0001906576).

 ### Install from SAP Development Tools